-Your main and most vital rig component is the mast.
-It carries the sails and is supported by the standing rigging as shown on page 12.11.
+The main and most vital rig component is the mast.
+It carries the sails and is supported by the standing rigging as shown in Fig. 12.10, also shown is the Standing Rigging Furling Fig 12.11 and Fig. 12.12 for standing rigging details.